Policy Title: Special Recognition Awards

 6.4.3 Outstanding Achievement Award

 Award is granted to graduates who achieve distinction in every segment of College life and demonstrate traits which set an example for fellow students.
 Recipients will have maintained a minimum 75% GPA academic standing and will have proven community involvement and extracurricular activities that contributed to the enhancement of College and community life.
 The Convocation, Recognition, Awards and Medals’ Team receives nominations and recommendations from academic faculty areas.
+The Call for Nominations will be made based on established timelines, with submissions received through an online application.

 6.4.4 Posthumous Diplomas